-Camden County is seeking economic development by building a facility to launch rockets from an abandoned, rural munitions plant a few miles west of the Cumberland Island National Seashore.
+Camden County is seeking economic development by building a facility to launch rockets from an abandoned munitions plant, owned by Union Carbide Corporation, in a rural location four miles west of Cumberland Island National Seashore.

 The landscape setting on which the proposed Spaceport Camden sits is east of I-95 and borders the Saint Andrews Sound, a dynamic body of water which touches several islands, including Cumberland Island, Little Cumberland Island, Jekyll Island and Raccoon Key, and one which contains the extensive and high-functioning estuary of the Satilla River.
 Many threatened, endangered and/or protected species are found in and around the property, including bald eagles, wood storks, indigo snakes, striped newts and gopher tortoises.

 Several years ago, the county seized upon this unique opportunity to redevelop the abandoned site as a privatized satellite launch site.
 This unique enterprise (a spaceport) has been undertaken by the county as an economic development opportunity that would provide jobs and diversify the county employment base.
 Building a spaceport, though, is an uncommon proposition, which makes it very important for Camden County and the Federal Aviation Administration to explain to the citizens of Camden County, as well as all others who may be impacted by the facility, what to expect from the project.
 While this is certainly a project never undertaken in the state of Georgia there are several other spaceports that have been built in recent years across the United States from which lessons must be drawn.

 The feasibility of such an enterprise is a concern, but is beyond the ability of the Georgia Conservancy to fully analyze, therefore, in keeping with our mission, we have chosen to use our resources to analyze environmental impacts from rocket related operations at the landscape scale and to address issues related to property rights, both public (State of Georgia and U.S. Department of the Interior) and private.